 Outsourcing HR functions can deliver various benefits, with one of the most compelling advantages being the potential for significant cost reduction.

 Having an entire HR team within your company comes with substantial operational costs.
-These include not just the salaries of your HR professionals but also overheads like office space and the ongoing costs of HR software systems.
+These include not just the salaries of your HR professionals but also overheads like office space and the ongoing expenses of HR software systems.

 Companies can sidestep these expenses by outsourcing HR services instead of paying their HR service provider a fixed fee.
 The service provider can leverage economies of scale, offering access to high-quality HR resources and services at a more affordable price.